 Moving into a new apartment is always so exciting and I know decorating is usually one of the first things that come to mind!
 Have you ever moved into a new space and didn’t like the walls, or worried about all the damage your shoes would cause to the floors?
 When thinking of solutions, it seems like permanent fixes are the only options for these problems.
 Landlords and apartment building managers would hate to see that you’ve painted over their walls and doing so may cost you.
+Luckily, there are a ton of renter-friendly ways to spice up your apartment.
 Read below for renter-friendly decorating hacks that won’t break your budget, and won’t cost you your security deposit!

 Use peel-and-stick wallpaper.